 I know someone who knows someone

 “If you want to go fast, go alone.
 If you want to go far, go with others.”
 This proverb speaks to the value of networks.
 In this digital era making and maintaining contacts and expanding your network is easier and more efficient than ever before; Almost 60% of headhunters now find their candidates on career platforms.
 The first and most important step: Go where the headhunters and recruiters are.
-Not just any online plaform, but the best.
-In a portal such as Experteer you get targeted and, above all, discreet access to more than 10,000 headhunters worldwide who have passed through a rigorous selection process.
+Not just any online platform, but the best.
+In a portal such as Experteer, you get targeted and, above all, discreet access to more than 10,000 headhunters worldwide who have passed through a rigorous selection process.
 Look for specific headhunters in your desired industry and work on your professional network.
-Your hard work will inevitably lead you to realizing your potential.
+Your hard work will inevitably lead you to realize your potential.

 About the author